- 22 June 2022

 4. Integrate your website with social media

 Two of the leading social media sites in social selling are Pinterest and Instagram.
-Incorporate these channels in your ecommerce site to capture more leads, and gain more sales from mobile users.
+Incorporate these channels in your multi vendor eCommerce platform to capture more leads, and gain more sales from mobile users.

 The Rich Pins and Buyable Pins on Pinterest show the customers the price and availability of your products.
 Shoppers can purchase items immediately rather than visiting a separate web page to check out.